-What is a consumer insights community platform and how can your business benefit?
-We discuss 4 ways to leverage such platforms to grow your company below.
+What is a community platform and how can your brand benefit from one?
+We discuss 4 ways to leverage insights community software to grow your company below.

-Every once in a while your business will be at crossroads, and you’ll be asking questions such as:
+Every once in a while your brand will be at crossroads, and you’ll be asking questions such as: